 Current CCS regulations

-EU Directive 2009/31/EC on the Geological Storage of CO2 (the Storage Directive) defines the legal framework governing environmentally safe CO2 storage within the EEA.
+EU Directive 2009/31/EC on the Geological Storage of CO2 (the CCS Directive) defines the legal framework governing environmentally safe CO2 storage within the EEA.
 The objective of the Directive is to ensure that there is no significant risk of CO2 leakage and that CO2 storage activities do not entail any detrimental health or environmental effects, while at the same time averting any negative effects on safety and security in the transport network or the CO2 storage site.
-A key feature of the Storage Directive is that it requires member states to establish a licensing arrangement for exploration for, and development of, suitable storage sites.
+A key feature of the CCS Directive is that it requires member states to establish a licensing arrangement for exploration for, and development of, suitable storage sites.
 It also requires monitoring of stored CO2, financial security and establishment of third-party access to CO2 pipelines and transport infrastructure, as well as to the storage sites.
+The Directive also includes provisions on the decommissioning of installations, including provisions on the transfer of responsibility to the state.

 CCS regulations in Norway are still evolving.
-In April 2022, proposed amendments to the Partnerships Act were circulated for consultation; more specially an expansion of the exemption provision defining forms of collaboration that fall outside the scope of the Partnerships Act.
-The crux of this proposal is to expand the said provision to also encompass collaboration between participants in activities under the CO2 Storage Regulations.
+In April 2022, proposed amendments to the Company Act were circulated for consultation; more specially an expansion of the exemption provision defining forms of collaboration that fall outside the scope of the Company Act.
+The crux of this proposal was to expand the said provision to also encompass collaboration between participants in activities under the CO2 Storage Regulations.
 Correspondingly, it is proposed that carbon transport and storage collaboration be structured, to an even greater extent, along the same lines as petroleum activities.
+However, the proposal to amend the Company Act was abandoned, and work is underway on a new consultation paper that proposes only amendments to the storage regulations.
+This consultation paper has not yet been published.

 Need for international regulations